firesim/firesim/docs/Advanced-Usage/Debugging/Debugging-Hardware-Using-ILA.rst

   sudo systemctl stop firewalld
   dcv create-session --type virtual --user centos centos

-These commands will setup linux desktop pre-requisites, install the NICE DVC server, setup the password as ``centos``, disable firewalld, and finally create a DVC session.
+These commands will setup Linux desktop pre-requisites, install the NICE DVC server, ask you to setup the password to the ``centos`` user, disable firewalld, and finally create a DVC session.
 You can now connect to this session through the DVC client.

 After access the GUI interface, open a terminal, and open ``vivado``.